Revocation of the special status of Jammu and Kashmir: Social media, activism and misinformation

-According to India Today and other Indian media sources, several fabricated images and videos have appeared on social media such as Facebook, Twitter and other platforms.
-A closer examination of these photos and videos established that these are fabricated propaganda that utilized old photos or videos and the posters misrepresent them to be "current situation in Kashmir".
+According to India Today and other Indian media sources, several images and videos alleged to be fabricated appeared on social media such as Facebook, Twitter and other platforms.
+A closer examination of these photos and videos established that these are fabricated propaganda that used old photographs or videos and the posts presented them as depicting the "current situation in Kashmir".

 According to Dawn, a Pakistan-based newspaper, the Kashmir blackout has led to an "online misinformation war".
 The Nation, in its editorial said, "The lack of coverage in Kashmir has increased the likelihood of misinformation and panic being spread, all of which puts the lives of Kashmiris in danger and uncertainty."

 The Indian Home Ministry alleged that "several Pakistani handles are spreading fake news", and asked Twitter to block a list of accounts.
 Separately, the Jammu and Kashmir superintendent of police has demanded Twitter to block an account that allegedly is spreading rumors.
 The demand letter states that such rumours harm the law and order situation and is a "threat to lives".
 They allege that the platform is posting "objectionable and malicious" content.
 Twitter has blocked four of these accounts, and its officials stated that they are reviewing some others.
 This included the Twitter account of Syed Ali Shah Geelani who is a Kashmiri separatist Hurriyat leader.

 Indian government accused the BBC and Reuters of lying and fabricating news about large scale protests in Kashmir.
 According to India Today, the authenticity of the BBC video about the protest has been questioned because it is an edited combination of a series of clips and it shows an absence of police and security personnel almost everywhere the edited video, even though Kashmir was under a lockdown with heavy security deployment on 9 August 2019 – the day the video was recorded and posted by the BBC.
 According to India Today, a portion of the video is authentically from Dullbagh Road in Srinagar, but it is unclear if it is a fresh video or an old video clip inserted in.
 Some Indians allege that parts of this video are from Pakistan-administered Kashmir.

 Impact

 Impact of the Revocation of the special status of Jammu and Kashmir encompassed a year without high-speed Internet, changes in the politics and bureaucracy of the region, priority of counter-insurgency & counter-terrorism operations, new domicile rules, talks of restoration of statehood, judicial lethargy, and decline in stone-pelting among other things.

+Local governance was enhanced as the 73rd and 74th amendments to the Indian Constitution became applicable to the state.

+Right to Education became implemented.
+Its implementation was previously obstructed.